Proxmox Part 1 - Encrypted Installation

 Create the following partitions:

-- EFI Partition: 512 MB, Use as: EFI System Partition.
+- Use as: EFI System Partition.

 /boot